DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

 1. Download original pdf files.
 2. Check data in the files
 3. Copy Data into Libre Office
-4. Delete preamble on page 1.
+4. Delete the preamble on page 1.
 5. Delete headers and footers.
 6. Remove all whitespaces
 7. Save the data as a CSV file